https://invisible-island.net/ncurses/man/

 getbkgd

-getbkgd obtains the given window's background character and attribute
+getbkgd returns the given window's background character, attributes,

 RETURN VALUE